Guide To The Giants Causeway Guide To The Giants Causeway

 The Giant’s Causeway Visitor Centre

-In 1986, a Visitor Centre was opened to coincide with its addition to list of Unesco world heritage sites.
+In 1986, a visitor center was opened to coincide with its addition to the list of Unesco world heritage sites.
 Unfortunately, it was damaged by a fire in 2000.
-However, a new state-of-the-art educational visitor centre was built and opened in July 2012.
+However, a new state-of-the-art, award-winning visitor center was built and opened in July 2012.
+The visitor center is the main facility for information, services, and amenities for tourists.
+The opening hours of the visitor center typically run from around 09:00 to 17:00, while parking remains open all day.
+Toilet facilities are available at the visitor center, as there are no toilets on the Causeway itself.

 Is there a fee to see the Giant’s Causeway or is there a way to visit for free?
-The Giant’s Causeway is free to visit and there is a charge for the car park at the Causeway Visitor Centre, which provides parking and access to the Centre, not the Causeway itself.
-You can also use the Car Park at the Giants causeway Railway for £5 and walk the 50m or so up the hill when you visit giant’s causeway.
+The Giant’s Causeway is free to visit and there is a charge for the car park at the Causeway visitor center, which provides parking and access to the center, not the Causeway itself.
+You can also use the Car Park at the Giants Causeway Railway for £5 and walk the 50m or so up the hill when you visit giant’s causeway.

 How much does it cost to go to the Giants Causeway?
-If you wish to use the Visitor’s Centre and its parking you will be charged per Adult £13.50, and per Child £6.75.
+If you wish to use the visitor center and its parking you will be charged per Adult £13.50, and per Child £6.75.

 How to get into Giants Causeway for free